zebrunner/reporting/docs/dashboards.md

 Search criteria:

-* The name/part of the name of the dashboard
+* The name/a part of the name of the dashboard

 The list of default Dashboards (with widgets):